 In an ideal hiring process, an organization would generate a job analysis that accurately reflects the requirements of the position, and it would accurately assess candidates’ KSAs to determine who the best individual is to carry out the job’s requirements.
 For many reasons, hiring decisions in the real world are often made based on factors other than matching a job analysis to KSAs.
 As mentioned earlier, interview rankings can be influenced by other factors: similarity to the interviewer (Bye, Horverak, Sandal, Sam, & Vijver, 2014) and the regional accent of the interviewee (Rakić, Steffens, & Mummendey 2011).
-A study by Agerström & Rooth (2011) examined hiring managers’ decisions to invite equally qualified normal-weight and obese job applicants to an interview.
+A study by Agerström & Rooth (2011) examined hiring managers’ decisions to invite equally qualified non-obese and obese job applicants to an interview.
 The decisions of the hiring managers were based on photographs of the two applicants.
-The study found that hiring managers that scored high on a test of negative associations with overweight people displayed a bias in favor of inviting the equally qualified normal-weight applicant but not inviting the obese applicant.
-The association test measures automatic or subconscious associations between an individual’s negative or positive values and, in this case, the body-weight attribute.
+The study found that hiring managers that scored high on a test of negative associations with overweight people displayed a bias in favor of inviting the equally qualified non-obese applicant but not inviting the obese applicant.
+The association test measures automatic or subconscious associations between an individual’s negative or positive values and, in this case, the body-size attribute.
 A meta-analysis of experimental studies found that physical attractiveness benefited individuals in various job-related outcomes such as hiring, promotion, and performance review (Hosoda, Stone-Romero, & Coats, 2003).
 They also found that the strength of the benefit appeared to be decreasing with time between the late 1970s and the late 1990s.

 Some hiring criteria may be related to a particular group an applicant belongs to and not individual abilities.
 Unless membership in that group directly affects potential job performance, a decision based on group membership is discriminatory (Figure 13.11).
 To combat hiring discrimination, in the United States there are numerous city, state, and federal laws that prevent hiring based on various group-membership criteria.
 For example, did you know it is illegal for a potential employer to ask your age in an interview?
 Did you know that an employer cannot ask you whether you are married, a U.S. citizen, have disabilities, or what your race or religion is?
 They cannot even ask questions that might shed some light on these attributes, such as where you were born or who you live with.
 These are only a few of the restrictions that are in place to prevent discrimination in hiring.
 In the United States, federal anti-discrimination laws are administered by the U.S. Equal Employment Opportunity Commission (EEOC).